mvolkmann/MyUnixEnv/notes/GoNotes.md

 import "encoding/json"

 // Note that the field names must start uppercase
-// so the json package can see them. type person struct {
+// so the json package can access them. type person struct {
   Name string
   Age number